nabadab/quiltprinter.com/docs/DOCKER_README.md

 - Once local testing is successful, follow `docs/DEPLOYMENT_PLAN.md` to prepare production-ready images and the AWS deployment steps.
 - Consider adding a local `README.local.md` with shortcuts or helper scripts for common dev tasks.

-If you'd like, I can also add a small helper script `scripts/local-up.sh` which runs the common commands and health checks.